Tags

 Chunking

-Breaking the subject or skill into smaller, logical segments or subroutines.
+Breaking the subject or skill into smaller, logical segments or subroutines is one of the most popular training and development best practices.
 Chunking is how experts overcome the limits of working memory.
 Chunking content for instruction helps improve focus, reduce the potential for overload, and increase recall.
 As you might expect, novices benefit more from chunked instruction than those who already have considerable knowledge or experience in the subject.
 Effective chunking makes the relationships among the component parts clear as well as showing how they fit into the larger context.

-Learning a topic in several sessions with intervals in between.
+It involves learning a topic in several sessions with intervals in between.
 Spaced learning is a much more effective strategy than cramming (trying to learn everything in one session).
-In part this is because of the forgetting that occurs between study sessions, which creates a “desirable difficulty.”
-When you return to a topic after doing something else for a while, extra mental effort is require to recall where you were and what you had learned previously.
-That extra effort results in richer understanding and more durable learning.
+In part, this is because of the “forgetting” that occurs between study sessions, which creates a “desirable” difficulty.
+When you return to a topic after doing something else for a while, extra mental effort is required to recall where you left off and what you had learned previously.
+That extra effort results in richer understanding and deeper learning.

 Interleaving

-Mixing related, but distinct, material during the study.
+Mixing related, but distinct material during the study is known as interleaving.
 A surprising finding of recent learning research is that it is more effective to interleave subjects, rather than to concentrate on just one at a time.
-Although it seemed counter-intuitive to art teachers, students learned to recognize paintings better when they studied more than one artist at a time – interleaving different works by different painters – than when each artist’s paintings were studied separately, probably because it forced them to pay more attention to the differences.
+Although it seemed counterintuitive to art teachers, students learned to recognize paintings better when they studied more than one artist at a time – interleaving different works by different painters – than when each artist’s paintings were studied separately; probably, because it forced them to pay more attention to the differences.

 Taken together, these observations suggest that we can improve the effectiveness of corporate training programs by chunking the content into smaller units, revisiting topics at intervals, and interleaving topics.